mishka-sit2002/CS2-Hybrid-AntiCheat-Proposal/README.md

 ## 💻 How to use this repository
 1. Read the documentation above for the logic.
-2. Run `prototype.py` (to be added) to see the Python simulation of judge ratings and case processing.
+2. Run `Prototype 2.0 for 1 million players` (to be added) to see the Python simulation of judge ratings and case processing.